adelhelal/research/README.md

 - Concepts
   - Facts - a specific occurrence or transaction (e.g. sale of a product)
-  - Measures - details about a fact - qualitative (e.g. Product ID) or quantitative (e.g. price of a product)
+  - Measures - details about a fact - quantitative (e.g. price of a product)
-  - Dimensions - specific characteristics of a measure (e.g. colour, size)
+  - Dimensions - specific characteristics of a measure - qualitative (e.g. colour, size)
   - Filters - subset of date (e.g. time)
 - Definition
   - Volume (Petabytes of data stored)